dhyaniarun1993/foody-documentation/README.md

 * **Merchant Management System** :- Merchant management system is responsible for managing the information of merchants(phone number, email, profile etc)

-* **OTP Service** :- OTP Service is responsible for generating, managing and sending the OTP through Notification service.
+* **OTP Service** :- OTP Service is responsible for generating, managing and sending the OTP SMS through Notification service.

 * **Notification Service** :- Notification service is resposible for send out push and sms notification to the users.